Kalamazoo River Steelhead Fishing And Salmon Fishing

 For bank fishing on the Kalamazoo River, find any open area without logs or wood along the bank and have a long-handled net so you don’t need to get into the water.

-Even though you can start fishing in late February as the spring steelhead starts to arrive in good numbers, March, April, and early May are the best times of the year for Kalamazoo River steelhead fishing.
+Even though you can start fishing in late February as the spring steelhead starts to arrive in good numbers, March, April, and early May are the best times of the year for steelhead fishing.

 If you are lucky, and the water is at the right temperature and good clarity, you can catch multiple steelhead a day.

-Midwinter Kalamazoo River fishing opportunities exist since steelhead tend to settle in for the winter by congregating at the Allegan Dam, which doesn’t; always freeze.
+Midwinter Kalamazoo River fishing opportunities exist since steelhead tend to settle in for the winter by congregating at the Allegan Dam, which doesn’t always freeze.

 Lower sections will freeze during the winter.